mroderick/guidelines/README.rst

 All new code should be committed to a feature branch branched off ``develop`` and branches should have a name descriptive of the feature being worked on.

-As we have Github connected to JIRA, branches can be created from your epics, stories, or tasks.
-You are also encouraged to name your branches so that JIRA picks up on them automatically.
-All you have to do is to make sure the ticket number, ie. `LYS-123`, is in the branch name -- something like `feature/LYS-123-something-descriptive` should suffice.
-This helps us document your commits and branches both during code-reviews and in a few years time.

 The ``master`` branch is reserved to track against deployed code.